500,000+ stag do’s to date

 If you’re seeking somewhere a little more chilled to help ease those hangovers, then Hamburg has loads of laid back green spots.
 Alsterpark is situated on the northwestern shore of the Outer Alster and is a big hit with everyone.
 Here, you’ll be able to relax by the river amongst geese, swans and sailing ships.
 There’s also Stadtpark, located in the Winterhude district, described as Hamburg’s ‘green oasis’.
 Whilst you’re here, you can enjoy a kick around with the lads, indulge in a spot of rowing or just chill and take in the fresh air.

 Another good option for some well-earned relaxation is to hit the (urban) beach along the River Elbe.
 There are several stretches of white sand to enjoy, some quieter than others, and perfect for summer stag do’s in Hamburg.
 The Elbstrand is especially beloved by locals, while the Beach Club Strandpauli is always a lively spot to enjoy a few beers.

 Fancy a little sightseeing?
 Do it The Stag Company Way.
-A Beer Bike tour is a fun way to get your bearings in Hamburg, a sober driver/guide at the wheel while you and the lads handle the pedalling, pausing whenever you want to sip a beer.
+A Party Bus tour is a fun way to get your bearings in Hamburg, a driver at the wheel while you and the lads party in the back, sipping drink while blasting tunes.
 Or, we can sort you out with an amazing River Cruise with Stripper, which to be honest does mean you won’t be paying much attention to the scenery, but hey ho.